 Your final question for today is this:

 Because the upshot is that nothing changes until you make the committed decision to get on and do something about it to make it happen.
-Bummer eh!
+Bummer right!

-I’ll just share that what I’ve learned over the last 15-yrs as a Stress Coach is that making the decision to get on with it is actually the hardest part and clients often say they wish they’d known and done something sooner.
+I’ll just share that what I’ve learned over the last 15-yrs as a Health & Energy Coach is that making the decision to get on with it is actually the hardest part and clients often say they wish they’d known and done something sooner.